paypal/squbs/docs/persistent-buffer.md

 ```

 ## Back-Pressure
 `PersistentBuffer` does not back-pressure upstream.
 It will take all the stream elements given to it and grow its storage by increasing, or rotating, the number of queue files.
 It does not have any means to determine a limit on the buffer size or determine the storage capacity.
-Downstream back-pressure is honored as per Akka Streams and Reactive Streams requirements.
+Downstream back-pressure is honored as per Pekko Streams and Reactive Streams requirements.

 If the `PersistentBuffer` stage gets fused with the downstream, `PersistentBuffer` would not buffer and it would actually back-pressure.
 To make sure `PersistentBuffer` actually runs in its own pace, add an `async` boundary just after it.